nicknghm/sneaker-bots-R/sneaker-bots-work.md

 ---
-title: "sneaker-bot-project"
+title: "A Data Wrangling & EDA Project - Sneaker Bots"
 author: "Nick"
 date: "8/20/2021"
 output:
   html_document:
     keep_md: yes
 ---
-## This is a project about bots... sneaker bots!
+# This is a project about bots... sneaker bots!

 This is a passion project to practice my data analysis skills with R, while combining my love for the world of sneakers.